ulbanata/algo_book/tree_algorithms/recursive_solutions.md

 end
 ```

 The pre-order printing method is the same as the in-order except the puts statement is the first line in the method, before the children are visited.
+Also note that the pre-order solution is the same thing as a depth first search of the tree.
+Look back to the Depth First Search Recursive Solution to see what I'm talking about!

 Post-Order:
 ```ruby